dimkary/unittest-workshop/README.md

 After adding new tests we want to check if they are implemented succesfully, and if the coverage has increased.
 From the created Gitpod environement you can run the command **run_tests** in the terminal.
 This will run the unittests, create the coverage report and generate an html file, which can be viewed in the idea preview browser (Simple Broswer).

 ### Sample triangles
 In the **test_triangle** file, there are already 2 triangles, enough to test all the functionality of the library.
-These are the *default_Triangle* and *equilateral_Triangle*, for which you can check their geometry below.
+These are the *right_Triangle* and *equilateral_Triangle*, for which you can check their geometry below.
 It is possible to create new triangles for your test if you wish.
 <div align="center">
   <a>
     <img src="images/sample_triangles.png" alt="sample triangles" align="center"  width="625" height="250">